graph TD

 | 4 | total_expenses | 636 | 285 | 44.9 |

-Outpatient expenses show the largest relative increase (~68%), followed by face-to-face visits (~60%).
-Hospital admissions show a smaller relative increase (~29%), consistent with the idea that inpatient decisions are made by doctors rather than patients.
+}What the numbers show: Outpatient expenses show the largest relative increase (~68%), followed by face-to-face visits (~60%).
+Hospital admissions show a smaller relative increase (~29%).
 Total expenses rose ~45%.
-The price elasticity of demand is strongest for outpatient care, where patients have more discretion.

 nhis = pd.read_csv(DATA + "ch1/nhis_clean.csv")